xJuanPablo/ExpressExtract/README.md

 ## Using
-To use Express Extract, click [HERE](https://gleeful-piroshki-d88867.netlify.app/), then copy and paste an articles URL.
+To use Express Extract, click [HERE](https://gleeful-piroshki-d88867.netlify.app/), then copy and paste an article's URL.

 ## Installation
-To install Express Extract to your local environment:
+To install Express Extract in your local environment:

 1. Clone the repo
 ```sh
 git clone git@github.com:xJuanPablo/ExpressExtract.git
 ```
-2. In root directory run
+2. In the root directory run
 ```sh
 npm install
 ```
-3. Open application on localhost
+3. Open the application on localhost
 ```sh
 npm run build
 ```